kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   </div>
 </div>

 I think for all, who followed the course or who know the technique the forwardpass (black arrows) is easy and straightforward to read.
 From input `x` we calculate the mean of every dimension in the feature space and then subtract this vector of mean values from every training example.
 With this done, following the lower branch, we calculate the per-dimension variance and with that the entire denominator of the normalization equation.
 Next we invert it and multiply it with difference of inputs and means and we have `x_normalized`.
-The last two blobs on the left perform the squashing by multiplying with the input `gamma` and finally adding `beta`.
+The last two blobs on the right perform the squashing by multiplying with the input `gamma` and finally adding `beta`.
 Et voilà, we have our Batch-Normalized output.

 A vanilla implementation of the forwardpass might look like this: